 You can use NFC Smart Rings for several purposes – here’s a rundown of the four most useful applications.

 1. NFC Contactless Payment Rings

-Contactless payment rings allow you to pay for small purchases with amounts below a specific ‘floor limit’ by merely tapping the payment terminal with the ring.
+Contactless payment rings such as PAGOPACE allow you to pay for small purchases with amounts below a specific ‘floor limit’ by merely tapping the payment terminal with the ring.
 You don’t have to insert a payment card into the payment terminal or enter a PIN code.
 Contactless payments can be made at all payment terminals, which carry the contactless payment wave symbol.
 In fact, paying with an NFC-enabled Ring does not differ much from the traditional contactless cards.

 How the Contactless Payment Ring Works?

 This video explains how contactless payment works with a smart ring, and which are the main components and technologies involved in the payment transaction.

 Do all NFC Smart Rings work for Contactless Payment?

 Buying any NFC Smart Ring alone is not yet enough for making contactless payments at retail outlets.
 The ring must be EMV standard compatible, and the ring maker must have made agreements with financial service providers such as MasterCard or Visa.
 One of the benefits of an NFC-enabled Ring backed by a global financial service provider – such as McLear and K Ring - is that payments are as secure as contactless credit card payments.
 Additionally, you have an extensive network of outlets worldwide where you can pay with your ring.